This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 All-Clad Stainless Steel Cookware

-Uses: Oven and broiler safe up to 600°F so safe for high heat and high temperatures.
-They are also compatible with any stovetop, including induction cooktops.
+This type of cookware is oven and broiler safe up to 600°F and are also compatible with any stovetop, including induction cooktops.
+It is also very durable and free from any non-stick chemicals.

 Cuisinart Multiclad Pro cookware is a great affordable stainless steel cookware option.
 The triple ply construction features a core of pure aluminum and a brushed stainless finish.

-Pros: The cooking surface does not discolour, react with food or alter the flavour of food.
-Is dishwasher safe.
-Is induction safe, broiler safe and oven safe up to 550 degrees Fahrenheit.
-Has a lifetime warranty against defects.
-More affordable than many other stainless steel cookware sets.
+This cookware is dishwasher safe, induction safe, broiler safe, and oven safe up to 550 degrees Fahrenheit.
+It also comes with a lifetime warranty against defects. and is more affordable than many other stainless steel cookware sets.

 Le Creuset Tri-Ply Stainless Steel Cookware